What Is Lynch Syndrome?

 - Colonoscopies every 1 to 2 years, beginning at age 20 to 25.
 This test uses a long scope to look for polyps in your colon.
 People with Lynch syndrome often get polyps that are harder to see.
 So you may need to have a high-definition colonoscopy or a chromoendoscopy, which uses dyes to color the polyps.
 A colonoscopy may show polyps before they become cancer.

 - Endoscopies every 3 to 5 years, starting in your early to mid-30s.
 Both men and women can get an endoscopy to look in their stomach or intestines for signs of cancer.

 - Pelvic exams, uterine biopsies, or transvaginal ultrasounds to check your uterus and ovaries once a year starting around age 30.
-Your doctor may also recommend urine and stool testing plus blood tests to check how well your liver is working.
+Your doctor may also recommend blood tests to check how well your liver is working.

 Some people with Lynch syndrome choose to have their colon taken out to help prevent cancer later on.
 Women who don’t want children in the future may also have their uterus and ovaries removed.

 Aside from cancer screenings, a healthy lifestyle may help you prevent colorectal cancer.
 Diets high in veggies, fruit, and whole grains can help lower your risk.
 So can regular exercise, keeping a healthy weight, and limiting alcohol.

 There is some evidence that taking aspirin every day for at least 2 years may decrease the risk of Lynch-related cancer, but more research is needed to find the best dose and length of time for treatment.